HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 As we again saved our training process to the *history* object, we can now analyse and plot the performance (Classification Accuracy, and Loss) of the updated network epoch by epoch.

-The below image shows the same two plots we analysed for the tuned network.The first shows the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange).
+The below image shows the same two plots we analysed for the tuned network.
+The first shows the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange).
 The second shows the epoch by epoch **Classification Accuracy**, again, for both the training set (blue) and the validation set (orange).

 ![alt text](/img/posts/cnn-vgg16-accuracy-plot.png "VGG16 Accuracy Plot")